 Several banks filed a lawsuit in federal district court in 2014 fighting the ordinances in Lynn and Worcester.
 In the meantime, Worcester is not enforcing them until the case is resolved in court.

 Banks Fight the Springfield Anti-Foreclosure Ordinances

 In November 2013, the U.S. Court of Appeals heard a lawsuit filed by six banks contesting Springfield's foreclosure ordiances, which focused mainly on the bond requirement.
 (The banks appealed the decision of a U.S. District Court in Springfield that upheld the 2011 ordinances.)
-Of the $10,000 bond required by the ordinance, the city plans to keep an administrative fee from each bond estimated at about $500 to $1,000.
+Of the $10,000 bond required by the ordinance, the city planned to keep an administrative fee from each bond estimated at about $500 to $1,000.
 The banks argued that this constitues a tax, which makes the bond requirement illegal since the city would need the approval of the state legislature for a new tax.

 The U.S. Court of Appeals, while keeping jurisdiction, decided on November 22, 2013, that the Massachusetts Supreme Judicial Court (the highest court in Massachusetts) should review the matter.
-The U.S. Court of Appeals ordered Springfield to hold off on implementing the anti-foreclosure ordinances while the matter is pending.
+The U.S. Court of Appeals ordered Springfield to hold off on implementing the anti-foreclosure ordinances while the matter was pending.

 How to Find the City Ordinances

 To find the City of Lynn Charter and Ordinances, go to www.ci.lynn.ma.us and select “City Hall,” then “City Departments,” then “City Clerk,” and finally “City Information” to find a link that will take you to the ordinances.
 However, the ordinance is so new that it has not been added to the online site as of yet.